psychiatric-genomics-consortium/sex-stratified-depression/README.md

 ./sex-stratified-depression/post_imputation/5_regenie_Step1_MALE.sh filename filename_qc1_male_PCA.covar
 ```

-followed by step 2 of regenie:
+followed by step 2 of regenie below.
+After the filename, the covariate filename is also required and if you have retained the covariate filenames from Step 4, then you will only need to update the filename prefix.

 ```
 module load regenie